Lucasvdm/WOLAP/docs/changelist.md

   - You **DO NOT** start with a shovel, crowbar, or skinnin' knife (by default)
   - If you specify a starting inventory in the YAML (from the item pool or otherwise), it will override most of the default starting gear.
 Any of the EQUIPPABLE items from the default gear that aren't included in a starting inventory from the pool will be put back into the pool to be randomized -- they're excluded by default.
 On top of whatever you specify, you will also start with the dusty turnip (since it's needed for the turnip crown check).
   - You are granted 50 XP
-  - You are considered to have met Cactus Bill and started Curly's quest in the tutorial, but you are *not* considered to have looted the Boring Springs Saloon's spittoon -- inc ase you *really* wanna go for the Spit-Free perk (not currently randomized).
+  - You are considered to have met Cactus Bill and started Curly's quest in the tutorial, but you are *not* considered to have looted the Boring Springs Saloon's spittoon -- in case you *really* wanna go for the Spit-Free perk (not currently randomized).

 ## Miscellaneous Location Logic
 - Many cases which previously checked if you have a certain item in your inventory now check for a flag instead